Bloc/swiftris-checkpoints/README.md

 # Switfris
 ### A Guide to Building Tetris in Swift Using SpriteKite

 Welcome to Swiftris.
-Here you will find the content which [Bloc's original Swiftris book](https://www.bloc.io/swiftris-build-your-first-ios-game-with-swift) is composed of.
+Here you will find the content from [Bloc's original Swiftris book](https://www.bloc.io/swiftris-build-your-first-ios-game-with-swift).
 Each checkpoint corresponds to a markdown file found within this repository.
 The [completed version of Swiftris](https://github.com/Bloc/swiftris) is available on GitHub as well.

 This is an educational resource meant for all, feel free to share it with those who have little to no programming experience.